-- 3) None of the corridors that form part of the means of escape are dead ends. - 4) The means of escape are protected to prevent the spread of fire and smoke.
+- 3) None of the corridors that form part of the means of escape are dead ends. - 4) The ceiling tiles within the corridors are Thermatex Fine Stratos micro.
+They are A2-s1,d0 rated providing up to 60 minutes fire protection as per BS476 parts 20-23

-5) The communal corridors & landings / staircases are protected by use of FD30s fire doors with vision panels.
+- 5) The means of escape are protected to prevent the spread of fire and smoke. - 6) The communal corridors & landings / staircases are protected by use of nominal FD30s fire doors with vision panels.
 The doors can be held open by magnetic devices which are linked to & will be released by the fire alarm panel in the event of an alarm activation.
-The door through to the reception area adjacent the main entrance is a notional fire door with 25mm stop.

-6) All communal doors are fitted with automatic closing devices.
+- 7) All communal doors are fitted with automatic closing devices.
 These doors are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).

-7) The final exit doors have door entry systems installed.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 8) The final exit doors have door entry systems installed.
 These systems are designed to fail safe i.e. door unlocked in the event of a power failure.
 This prevents residents from being locked out of the building.
+All final exit doors are installed with either a push pad or push bar to open equipment.

-8) The final exit doors also have push pads or push bars installed to the internal side.
+9) The final exit doors also have push pads or push bars installed to the internal side.
 This is to allow a safe and effective exit from the building in the event of an emergency.

-9) Automatic smoke ventilation is not employed.
-Communal windows can be opened without the use of a key.

-10)Communal areas are kept free of flammable items.
+- 10)Automatic smoke ventilation is not employed.
+Communal windows can be opened without the use of a key. - 11)Communal areas are kept free of flammable items.
 The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
 There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed

-11) Emergency lighting is provided to communal landings and stairs.
+12)Emergency lighting is provided to communal landings and stairs.
 Checks are done on a monthly basis by Sandwell MBC in house electrical team or approved contractor.